Mindgard/cli/README.md

 You are a helpful, respectful and honest assistant.
 Always answer as helpfully as possible, while being safe.
 Your answers should not include any harmful, unethical, racist, sexist, toxic, dangerous, or illegal content.
 Please ensure that your responses are socially unbiased and positive in nature.
 If a question does not make any sense, or is not factually coherent, explain why instead of answering something not correct.
 If you don't know the answer to a question, please don't share false information.
 '''
 ```
+You will need to substitute your own `api_key` value.

+The `target` setting is an identifier for the model you are testing within the Mindgard platform, tests for the same model will be grouped and traceable over time.

+Altering the `system-prompt` enables you to compare results with different system prompts in use.
+Some of Mindgard's tests assess the efficacy of your system prompt.

+Any of these settings can also be passed as command line arguments. e.g. `mindgard test my-model-name --system-prompt 'You are...'`.
+This may be useful to pass in a dynamic value for any of these settings.

-#### Targeting a more general model API (this example shows how you might specify OpenAI if the preset didn't exist)
+#### Targeting a more general model API without a suitable preset

+This example shows how you might test OpenAI if the preset did not exist.
+With the `request_template` and `selector` settings you can interface with any JSON API.

 ```toml
 target = "my-model-name"